emmercm/www/src/blog/changing-a-git-commit-message.md

 #
 ```

 Change "Aded" to "Added", then save and exit the editor.
-This will rewrite the first commit and all commits after it, as evident by the different commit hashes:
+This will rewrite the first commit and all commits after it, as evidenced by the different commit hashes:

 ```shell
 $ git log --oneline